Hendejac/Protein-Conformations/index.md

 Even though this plot has been sorted by feature importance, notice the smoothness of the plot.
 Discontinuous changes in feature importance is an indication that the RF classifier is locking on to specific features and only uses those features to classify
-This is generally a sign the two states are so different from each other that it is pointless to use this method or that something has gone wrong with the alignment of the proteins.
+This maybe a sign the two states are so different from each other it is pointless to use this method or something has gone wrong with the alignment of the proteins.

 # Getting the Results - Making a PDB file Colored by Feature Importance

 Now that we know which features are important we need to present the results in a meaningful way to help guide our analysis of MD trajectories.
-Again, a full example of how to do this is in the jupyter notebook (confML_apo_holo.ipynb), but select details will be dicussed here.
+Again, a full example of how to do this is in the jupyter notebook (confML_apo_holo.ipynb), but select details will be discussed here.
-Now using the raw feature importances we consider the feature importances in set of three, since each Cα atom has three importance features, and select the max feature importance for that atom.
+Now we consider the feature importances in a set of three, since each Cα atom has three importance features, and select the max feature importance for that atom.
-Now we have the max feature importance for each atom we can create a PDB file for the protein and place the feature importance normalized to the max of all feature importances in the beta column of the PDB.
+Now that we have the max feature importance for each atom we can create a PDB file for the protein and place the feature importance normalized to the max of all feature importances in the beta column of the PDB.
-The normalized feature importance for the Cα atom of each residue, will be used to color that residue.
+The normalized feature importance for the Cα atom of each residue will be used to color that residue.
 The resulting PDB can be shown in [VMD](https://www.ks.uiuc.edu/Research/vmd/) or [PyMOL](https://pymol.org/2/) and colored by the beta column.

 After loading your PDB in PyMOL you can use the following command.